-Corporate Governance is highly relevant for BKM, as it is to all entities in the banking industry.
-For BKM, we do not have any particular governance concern.
+Governance is highly relevant for BKM, as it is to all participants in the banking industry.
+Governance risks are largely internal, rather than externally driven, and for BKM, we do not have any particular governance concern4.
 Nonetheless, corporate governance remains a key credit consideration and requires ongoing monitoring.